 - Running a business, especially a software business.

 - Personal stories that inform, whether they’re heavy or light.

 Also, on occasion, I’ll MC a conference or show.

-Here are two example videos of talks I’ve given:
+Here are three example videos of talks I’ve given:

 Competing with Art, at CocoaLove in Philadelphia

 I enjoy guesting on podcasts – they’re most of the fun of giving a talk, with a lot less work.
 Here are some shows I’ve been on:

 - The Fun Fact Podcast, where Arik Devens and I discuss important facts.

 - The Omni Show 64, where I talk about how I manage tasks, and focusing on what’s important rather than just urgent.

 - Giant Robots 264, where we talk about building great product teams.